eslint/eslint/docs/src/rules/id-denylist.md

 }
 ```

-**Note:** First element of the array is for [rules configuration](https://eslint.org/docs/latest/user-guide/configuring/rules).
-Rest are the disallowed identifiers you want to add.
+**Note:** The first element of the array is for the rule severity (see [configuring rules](/docs/latest/user-guide/configuring/rules).
+The other elements in the array are the identifiers that you want to disallow.

 Examples of **incorrect** code for this rule with sample `"data", "callback"` restricted identifiers: